 Not too far from Hvar Town, the village of Milna is situated on a dazzling cove surrounded by a thick pine forest.
 This small sleepy town has that laid-back Mediterranean vibe you think of when you picture the Dalmatian coast.

 From Milna, you can walk to Mala Milna where you’ll be greeted with a delightful pebble beach and untouched nature.

 At Mala Milna, you’ll also come across an amazing no-name restaurant that the locals call Kod Dinka (which literally translates to “At Dinko’s Place”).
 Here, you can taste traditional Mediterranean dishes that are unique to the island of Hvar.

-Dubovica Beach is located on a secluded pebbly cove that is characterized by the majestic stone house that sits on the edge of the water.
+When hunting for the best beaches in Hvar, look no further than Dubovica Beach.
+It is, perhaps, one of my most favorite beaches on the island.
+Dubovica Beach is located on a secluded pebbled cove that is characterized by the majestic stone house that sits on the edge of the water.